Document processing pipeline

 • ZIP, S3, SFTP, HTTP, watch folder, or direct upload.

-• Resume on partial failure — no re-ingesting what you already have.
+• Resume on partial failure, with no re-ingesting what you already have.

 2